nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/migration/migration_sysbuild.rst

 +------------------------------------------+----------------------------------------+

 To generate the Google Fast Pair provisioning data, you must set this Kconfig option at the sysbuild level.
-The method of supplying the Fast Pair Model ID and Anti-Spoofing Private Key via the command line arguments remains unchanged from previous |NCS| versions.
+The method of supplying the Fast Pair Model ID and Anti-Spoofing Private Key using the command line arguments remains unchanged from previous |NCS| versions.

 .. note::
     When building with sysbuild, the value of the :kconfig:option:`CONFIG_BT_FAST_PAIR` Kconfig option is overwritten by ``SB_CONFIG_BT_FAST_PAIR``.